Rita Süssmuth: Political career

 From 1985 to 1988, Süssmuth was Federal Minister of Family Affairs, Senior Citizens, Women and Youth under Chancellor Helmut Kohl.
+Confronted with the AIDS crisis during her tenure, she advocated for increased medical education and preventative measures.
+She propagated the use of condoms for the prevention of infections against resistance within her own party, the conservative Christian Democratic Union (CDU), and the Catholic Church.
+In 1987, she supported the foundation of the National AIDS Foundation and increased federal funding for AIDS research.

 In late 1989, she joined forces with Lothar Späth, Heiner Geißler, Kurt Biedenkopf and others in an unsuccessful effort to oust Kohl as CDU chairman.

 Süssmuth was a member of the German Bundestag from 1987 to 2002.
-In the federal elections in 1987, 1990 and 1994 she won the direct mandate in the constituency of Göttingen and in 1998, she moved into parliament via the state list of the CDU Lower Saxony.
+In the federal elections in 1987, 1990 and 1994 she was elected for the constituency of Göttingen.
+For the 1998 election, she was elected via the CDU state list in Lower Saxony.

 After the resignation of Philipp Jenninger in 1988 Süssmuth became the 10th President of the Bundestag.
 She held the post until 1998, when the SPD became the strongest group in parliament.

 Her tenure saw the German reunification.

 In December 1989, Süssmuth advocated a joint declaration by both German states on the recognition of the Polish western border.

 From 1986 to 2001, Süssmuth served as president of the Frauen Union (the organization of the female members of the CDU) and therefore had a strong influence in her party.